mathworks/Customizable-Assigment-Report-for-MATLAB-Grader/FE_README.md

 This script shows how to generate a grade book from the assignment reports generated in the [MATLAB® Grader™ application](https://www.mathworks.com/products/matlab-grader.html).
 A grade book in this case refers to a list of students with a metric that defines how well they solved the problems within the assignemnt.
 It may show the number of problems they solved correctly or the mean percentage score they received for the problems.

-This tool supports educators using MATLAB Grader who do not have access to MATLAB Grader within a learning management system. **If you have access to a Campus-Wide License and your university uses a learning managemnet system (LMS) we strongly recommend to integrate MATLAB Grader into the LMS and to use the grade book provided by the LMS.** Refer to the documentation on [LMS Integration](https://de.mathworks.com/help/matlabgrader/lms-integration.html) or ask your MathWorks® representative about this option.
+This tool supports educators using MATLAB Grader who do not have access to MATLAB Grader within a learning management system. **If you have access to a Campus-Wide License and your university uses a learning management system (LMS) we strongly recommend to integrate MATLAB Grader into the LMS and to use the grade book provided by the LMS.** Refer to the documentation on [LMS Integration](https://de.mathworks.com/help/matlabgrader/lms-integration.html) or ask your MathWorks® representative about this option.

 ## MATLAB Grader Licensing
 **For instructors:** MATLAB Grader is available with all MATLAB licenses.
 Log in at [grader.mathworks.com](grader.mathworks.com).
 Additional features are available when your institution has a Campus-Wide License or Community and Technical College License. <br>